 For regular admission to the graduate program in the Civil, Construction, and Environmental Department, by the time of enrollment, prospective graduate students should have:

-- Bachelor’s degree or Master's degree in civil, construction, environmental engineering, or a related field from an ABET-accredited program.
-Applications from graduates of a non-EAC/ABET-accredited program will be considered.
+- Bachelor’s degree or Master's degree in civil, construction, environmental engineering, or a closely related field from an ABET-accredited program.
+Applications from graduates of a non-EAC/ABET-accredited programs will be considered.

 - Grade point average of at least 3.0 on a 4.0 scale